Who is this qualification for, and what is needed to enter it?

 If you are unsuccessful in any section of your exam, you will not be required to retake the whole exam, you will retake the specific unit(s) only.

-Important Booking Information: please be aware exams close two weeks prior to the exam date.
-Entry will close at 5pm on the night before this 14 day period begins, i.e. if the exam you would like to book for is on the 20th of any given month, you must be booked on by 5pm on the 5th.
+Important booking information: please be aware exams close two weeks prior to the exam date.
+Entry will close at 5pm the night before this 14 day period begins, i.e. if the exam you would like to book, is on the 20th of any given month, you must be booked on by 5pm on the 5th.